 { Used with permission. }

 Atop the pedestal stands an 8 foot tall Sir John Franklin in bronze.
-He wears the three medals we see in his daguerreotype – including the one round his neck later traded to John Rae by the Inuit, today nearby in Greenwich.
+He wears the three medals we see in his daguerreotype — including the one round his neck later traded to John Rae by the Inuit, today held in nearby Greenwich.
 A sword with a lion’s head pommel hangs from his belt; at his feet are a coiled cable and anchor hooked round blocks of ice.
 Franklin holds an octagonal telescope, charts, and caliper compass, as the sculptor is portraying Franklin’s announcement to the men that the southern sledge teams had completed the mapping of the Northwest Passage.

 The statue was done by Matthew Noble in 1866.
 Nine years later, Noble would also create the bust of Franklin in Westminster Abbey.